 |

-uniforms of the spanish Navy and marines
+Uniforms of the Spanish Navy and Marines

 On paper, the Spanish navy was very powerful, and many observers expected much better results from the Spanish navy than the disasters which befell it .
-Before the war, Americans were fretful of a mighty Spanish armada bombarding costal cities and there were clamours for huge coastal defense guns .
+Before the war, Americans were fretful of a mighty Spanish armada bombarding costal cities and there were clamors for huge coastal defense guns .
 Gold reserves were moved inland on the east coast.
 However, the American navy was much more powerful than the Spanish navy, the American navy together had 116,445 tons against Spain's 56,644 tons .
 Spain only had two fifths of the American number of guns .
 In 1898, the spanish navy had one battleship:

 Commerce raiders were feared and the Spanish torpedo boats , ( torpedo boats had sunk many ships in the Sino-Japanese war ) were a source of consternation to the American navy .
 Like the Imperial Chinese, which was also very strong on paper against the Japanese navy in the first Sino-Japanese War a few years before in 1894-5, the reality of war revealed its great shortcomings .